Edward Hilliard: Missionary

 In 1895 the Mission Board sent him to Tonga, then called the Friendly Islands, as a missionary.

-Adventists on the schooner Pitcairn had first visited Tongatapu, the main island of the Kingdom of Tonga, in 1891.

 Hilliard arrived at Tongatapu on 30 August 1895 with his wife Ida Hilliard and their two-year-old daughter Alta.

 They lived in temporary quarters while Edward Hilliard built a four-room cottage.

 Around November 1895 Ida Hilliard began to teach school, first in their temporary home and then in their cottage.

 The number of pupils reached a peak of 28, each paying $3 per quarter.

 Hilliard built a small school room 4 by 7 m near his cottage.

 The Hilliards brought two Tongan boys into their home to try to train them as missionaries.

 To earn extra income Hilliard worked part-time as a carpenter.

 He slowly learned the Tongan language and translated some tracts into this language.

 Hilliard's work was mainly limited to the small papalagi (European) colony on "the beach".

 He was no longer young and found the local language difficult.

 In August 1896 Edwin Butz and his wife Florence arrived on the fifth voyage of the Pitcairn.

 They were accompanied by two Pitcairn Islanders, Sarah and Maria Young, descendants of Bounty mutineer, midshipman Ned Young.

 In 1897 Dr. Merritt Kellogg and Eleanor Kellogg joined them.

 In these early years the missionaries made little progress, in part handicapped by their dietary regulations.

 Drinking kava and eating pork are important in Tongan social life but are prohibited by the Adventists.

 Before Hilliard left Tonga in 1899 he reported that a Sabbath School with 31 members met regularly.

 Most of the attendees were the missionaries and the school children.
 The children's parents only attended occasionally.

 On 10 September 1899, shortly before leaving Tonga, Hilliard gathered the missionaries into his home and organized them into a church.

 The Butz and Kellogg families were the charter members.